spark-mv/cdn/stats_install.md

 ## Checking statistics on the portal

 Login to your account on [www.holacdn.com](http://www.holacdn.com) and verify that statistics are written to your account.
+Note that you will only see statistics in the 'disabled' column, since Hola CDN is only operating in statistics mode at this point.
 To view individual events, click on ‘debug mode’.
 Note that it may take a few minutes for statistics to appear on the portal.

 # 4. Deployment to production